How do ties in tournaments work?

 However, most tournament directors do use the tie-break method, which will give the win to the player who has defeated the players with the most tournament points.

-Below is an example of a Group where the Tie-Break method is used.
-You can see the top two players have the same Score; 8.5.
+Below is an example of a group in a daily tournament where the Tie-Break method is used.
+You can see the top two players have the same score: 8.5.
 The Tie Break method factors in the Tie Break points, which are based on the score of players they have defeated and drawn against.

 If two players have the same score and the same Tie Break score, both will advance.